julieqiu/exp/librarianx/README.md

 6. **Update Sources** - `librarianx update --googleapis` or `librarianx update --all`
 7. **Release** - `librarianx release <name>` (dry-run) or `librarianx release <name> --execute`

 The same commands work for Go, Python, and Rust.
-Configuration lives in `.librarian/config.yaml` and `<artifact>/.librarian.yaml` files, making everything transparent and version-controlled.
+Configuration lives in the `librarian.yaml` file, making everything transparent and version-controlled.

 Key differences by language:
 - **Go**: Modules auto-publish to pkg.go.dev when tags are pushed